Increase the good bacteria in your gut with some delicious and nutritious kefir grains. Even better, learn how to make a kefir grains drink!

 They may also have other colonies of microorganisms.
 These include Lactococcus lactis, Leuconostoc mesenteroides, and Acetobacter orientalis.

-These grains use some concepts of dairy science.
-They turn milk into a health bomb by feeding on the milk sugars and making a fizzy yogurt-like drink.
+Utilizing specific concepts of dairy science, these grains turn milk into a health bomb by feeding on the milk sugars, fermenting, and making a fizzy yogurt-like drink.

-They are traditionally added to milk, but you can also use water, coconut, soy, or nut milk.
+They are traditionally added to cow’s milk, but you can also use water, fruit juice, soy milk, nut or coconut milk, or another plant-based milk.
 That’s why you have milk kefir grains and water kefir grains, depending on the method you use.

 If you like it on the sweeter side, you can add a touch of fruits or sweeteners, and you are good to go.

 There are tons of delicious berry-flavored kefirs at grocery stores, all ready for your enjoyment.
-They are thinner in consistency than yogurt, like a thick milkshake.
+They are thinner in consistency than yogurt, and go down like an easy-to-drink milkshake.

 Making the Most of Your Kefir

-Who knew you can substitute kefir in any recipe that calls for buttermilk?
-You can also enjoy kefir in salad dressings, make gourmet cheese, or add it to your morning smoothie.
+Who knew you could substitute kefir in any recipe that calls for buttermilk?
+You can also enjoy kefir in salad dressings, make gourmet cheese with it, or add it to your morning smoothie.

 You can even separate out the whey and use that to make fermented veggies and pickles.
 To increase beneficial bacteria in the gut, alternate it with kombucha.